-Recreational drug use, although typically not sanctioned by society, is not a new phenomenon, and has existed in some form or another for centuries.
+Recreational drug use, although often not sanctioned by society, is not a new phenomenon, and has existed in some form or another for centuries.
 People have used drugs for a variety of reasons:

-People usually progress from experimentation to occasional use and then to heavy use and sometimes a substance use disorder.
+People with a substance use disorder usually progress from experimentation to occasional use and then to heavy use and sometimes a substance use disorder.
 This progression is complex and only partially understood.
 The process depends on interaction between the drug, user, and setting.

 Drugs in the 10 classes vary in how likely they are to cause a substance use disorder.
 The likelihood is termed addiction liability.
 Addiction liability depends upon a combination of factors including

-During treatment of medical illness or following surgical or dental procedures, patients are routinely prescribed opioids.
-A substantial portion of these drugs go unused, representing a significant source for children, adolescents, and adults who wish to use them for nonmedical purposes.
+During treatment of medical illness or following surgical or dental procedures, patients may be prescribed opioids Opioid Use Disorder and Rehabilitation “Opioid” is a term for a number of natural substances (originally derived from the opium poppy) and their semisynthetic and synthetic analogs that bind to specific opioid receptors.
+Opioids... read more .
+A substantial portion of these drugs go unused but may remain in the home, representing a significant source for children, adolescents, and adults who wish to use them for nonmedical purposes.
 In response, there has been increased emphasis on the need to

 Predisposing factors in users include the following:

 A number of circumstances and coexisting disorders appear to increase risk.
 For example, people who are sad, emotionally distressed, or socially alienated may find these feelings are temporarily relieved by a drug; this can lead to increased use and sometimes a substance use disorder.
 Patients with other, unrelated psychiatric disorders are at increased risk of developing a substance use disorder.
-Patients with chronic pain (eg, back pain, pain due to sickle cell disease, neuropathic pain, fibromyalgia) often require opioid drugs for relief; many subsequently develop a substance use disorder.
-However, in many of these patients, nonopioid drugs and other treatments do not adequately relieve pain and suffering.
+Patients with chronic pain Chronic Pain Chronic pain is pain that persists or recurs for > 3 months, persists > 1 month after resolution of an acute tissue injury, or accompanies a nonhealing lesion.
+Causes include chronic disorders... read more (eg, back pain, pain due to sickle cell disease, neuropathic pain, fibromyalgia) often take opioid drugs for relief; many subsequently develop a substance use disorder.
+However, in many of these patients, nonopioid drugs and other treatments can adequately relieve pain and suffering.

 Cultural and social factors are very important in initiating and maintaining (or relapsing to) substance use.
 Observing family members (eg, parents, older siblings) and peers using substances increases risk that people will begin using substances.
-Peers are a particularly powerful influence among adolescents (see Drug and Substance Use in Adolescents ).
+Peers are a particularly powerful influence among adolescents (see Drug and Substance Use in Adolescents Drug and Substance Use in Adolescents Substance use among adolescents ranges from sporadic use to severe substance use disorders.
+The acute and long-term consequences range from minimal to minor to life threatening, depending on... read more ).
 People who are trying to stop using a substance find it much more difficult if they are around others who also use that substance.